 How to Ride

 RVTD buses serve much of Jackson County, providing public transportation to the communities of Medford, Central Point, White City, Jacksonville, Phoenix, Talent, and Ashland.
 We pride ourselves in our excellent customer service, if you ever have a question about our bus service please reach out to one of our experienced bus operators or employees.
+You can also check out our ‘Frequently Asked Questions’ page.

 - Try to arrive at the bus stop early.
 Wait on the sidewalk, or bus shelter where the operator can see you and out of traffic.

 - Be ready to board with exact change or a valid ticket, transfer receipt or pass.
+Learn about your fare options!

 - As the bus approaches, check the sign above the front window to make sure it’s the line and destination you want.
 Signal the operator that you wish to board.